realityforge/zim/README.md

 ## Custom commands

 You can also write your own commands to apply changes over multiple repositories.
-Add your commands to the zim file in the Zim project directory.
+Add your commands to the `./zim_config.rb` file in the Zim project directory.

 You can then chain together base and custom commands: